H1K0/NGAudioDownloader/README.md

 # Newgrounds Audio Downloader ![(Python 3+)](https://img.shields.io/badge/Python-3+-blue.svg)

-Well, actually sometimes there's a download button on the audio page, but what to do if direct downloads are not allowed by the creator even though you love this song too much?
+Well, usually there's a download button on the audio page, but what to do if direct downloads are not allowed by the creator even though you love this song too much?

 You just use **this**.